VTUL/image-iiif-s3/README.md

 # image-iiif-s3
-This repository contains Ruby script that can be used to generate IIIF level 0 compatible image presentation manifests and tiles, and then to upload them to Amazon S3 bucket for static serving.
+This repository contains Ruby script that can be used to generate IIIF level 0 compatible image presentation manifests and tiles, which can be uploaded to Amazon S3 bucket for static serving.

 # Local Development Installation
 The development environment can be set up using [VTUL/iiif_s3-vagrant](https://github.com/VTUL/iiif_s3-vagrant).
 To deploy on your local machine, first install Vagrant, Ansible, and VirtualBox, then follow the steps below.